-Component Description (1) WLAN antennas (2) (select models only) Send and receive wireless signals to communicate with wireless local area networks (WLAN).
+Compo nent Description (1) WLAN antennas (2) (select models only) Send and receive wireless signals to communicate with wireless local area networks (WLAN).
 (2) Internal microphones (2) (select models only) Record sound.
 (3) Webcam light (select models only) On: The webcam is in use.
-(4) Webcam (select models only) Records video and captures still photographs.
-For information on using the webcam in Windows 8, access HP Support Assistant.
-To access HP Support Assistant from the Start screen, select the HP Support Assistant app.
-To use the webcam in Windows 7, select Start &gt; All Programs &gt; Communication and Chat &gt; HP Webcam .

-Component Description (5) Internal display switch Turns off the display or initiates Sleep if the display is closed while the power is on.
-NOTE: The display switch is not visible on the outside of the computer.
+(4) Webcam (select models only) Records video and captures photographs.
+Some models allow you to video conference and chat online using streaming video.
+For information on using the webcam, in Windows 8 access HP Support Assistant.
+To access HP Support Assistant, from the Start screen, select the HP Support Assistant app.
+For information on using the webcam in Windows 7, select Start > All Programs > Communication and Chat > HP WebCam .
+(5) Internal display switch Turns off the display or initiates Sleep if the display is closed while the power is on.
+NOTE: The display switch is not visible from the outside of the computer.

-\The antennas are not visible on the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.
-To see wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.
-To access the user guides in Windows 8, select the HP Support Assistant app from the Start screen, select My computer, and then select User guides.
-In Windows 7, these notices are located in Help and Support.
+For wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.
+To access this guide in Windows 8, from the Start screen, type support, and then select the HP Support Assistant app.
+To access the user guides in Windows 7, select Start > Help and Support > User Guides.

+Top

-Top TouchPad
+TouchPad

 Component Description (1) TouchPad zone Moves the pointer and selects or activates items on the screen.
-(2) Left TouchPad button Functions like the left button on an external mouse.
+NOTE: The TouchPad also supports edge-swipe gestures (2) Left TouchPad button Functions like the left button on an external mouse.
 (3) Right TouchPad button Functions like the right button on an external mouse.